 I’ve been a little quieter on the blog lately, and it’s because I’ve started teaching English with VIPKID online.
 It’s taken a lot of my attention, but I have been enjoying the process!
 I started my journey with vipkid several months ago.
 I started seeing ads on my facebook page, along with craigslist and various job boards, but I figured it wasn’t a legitimate opportunity and didn’t think too much about it.
 I decided to go ahead and apply for vipkid.
-I actually applied twice, failed the first time, tried a second time and got hired on my second try!
+I’ve been working for VIPKID for a few months now, and I love it!

 What is VIPKID?

 If you haven’t heard about vipkid, it is an online ESL company that teaches English to children in China.

 I’ve been missing teaching, and it’s been a fun way to teach students, and still be at home with my children during the daytime.
 I don’t have to pay for childcare or even leave my house to go to work!
 It’s been a great opportunity!

 Maybe you’ve seen some posts about vipkid and are wondering what exactly it is.
 If you are like I was, you may be wondering how to apply.
 I’m going to give a little run down on how to apply for vipkid!

 The application process can seem a little daunting.
 There are many steps involved, but if you think you’d be a good fit, I say go for it!